Minnehaha (steamboat): History

 Minnehaha was built by the Twin City Rapid Transit Company (TCRT) in 1906 and provided fast and reliable transportation for the residents of Lake Minnetonka during much of the early twentieth century.
 She ran alongside five identical sister vessels named Como, Harriet, Hopkins, Stillwater, and White Bear.
 TCRT had commissioned boat builder Royal C. Moore to design these "Express Boats" in 1905.
 Each were 70 ft long, 14 ft 10 in wide, drew 5 ft 7 in of water, and were powered by a single coal-fired boiler and triple-expansion steam engine.
-The sleek, launch-style hull of the craft, modern for the time, made the boats exceptionally stable and efficient as they cut through the water at a speed of approximately 12 mph.
+The sleek, launch-style hull of the craft made the boats exceptionally stable and efficient as they cut through the water at a speed of approximately 12 mph.
 The boats were designed in Wayzata and assembled at TCRT's streetcar shops in south Minneapolis.

 Express Boat service first began on May 25, 1906, from Minnetonka Beach.
 Later that year a streetcar transfer terminal was completed in Excelsior, and all routes (four in total) embarked and disembarked from there.
 The primary function assigned to the Express Boats was to provide fast and reliable transportation for the seasonal residents of Lake Minnetonka who commuted to work in the Minneapolis–Saint Paul area.
 The boats stopped at 26 designated landings around the lake.
-They were designed to closely resemble TCRT's streetcars from the internal details to the exterior yellow and red paint scheme.
-Because of their appearance and the fact they were named after busy TCRT streetcar stops, they were nicknamed the "streetcar boats."
+They were designed to closely resemble TCRT's streetcars from the details of their interiors to the yellow and red paint scheme of their exteriors.
+Because of their appearance and the fact that they were named after popular TCRT streetcar stops, they were nicknamed the "streetcar boats."